UKCloud/openshift-test-pipeline/README.md

 1. Fill out the [`credentials.yaml`](credentials.yaml) file with the required fields **in base64 format** for the test-pipeline.

-    * This file is used to pass environment variables to Jenkins in order to run test on the OpenShift cluster.
+    * This file is used to pass environment variables to Jenkins in order to run tests on the OpenShift cluster.

 2. Use [run.py](run.py) to setup the pipeline using the following command: